 Name Status Indication RE On The Range Extender is connected to your router.
 Blinking The Range Extender is establishing a connection with your router.
 Off The Range Extender is not connected to your router.
 Wireless Blinking The wireless function is working properly.
 Off The wireless function is not working.
 Power On The Range Extender is on.
-Off The Range Extender is off.
-Ethernet On The Ethernet port is connected.
+Fowei Off The Range Extender is off.
+On The Ethernet port is connected.
+Ethernet Blinking The Ethernet port is transmitting data.
 Off The Ethernet port is not connected.
 Signal Strength On The number of lit LEDs indicates the strength of wireless signal.
-Blinking A connection to your router has been established, but no Interraccess yet.
+Blinking A connection to your router has been established, but no Interaccess yet.
 Off The Range Extender is not connected to your router.